Install zsh

 ZSH_THEME="bira"

 Logging out and in again is often the easiest way to make all changes take effect.
-Alternatively, it’s possible to use the source command.
+Alternatively, use the source command.

 source ~/.zshrc